 In a climate where worry, depression, stress, lack of purpose and fear are rampant, it intrigues me that one of the best remedies could be friendship.

-This blog honors friendship not only as a significant contribution to our lives but does so while recognizing that it’s easier said than done.
-Research shows that we replace half our friends every seven years now which means we are constantly replenishing our circle of friends for any number of reasons.
+So while many of us do need to make new friends– research shows that we replace half our friends every seven years now which means we are constantly replenishing our circle of friends for any number of reasons; we also need to learn how to develop deeper friendships.